 Platforms For Progress

-We welcome all progressive and community-minded individuals and organizations to use these tools to make critical connections and empower our communities to achieve positive change and affect progressive policy outcomes in New Jersey.
+We welcome all progressive and community-focused individuals and organizations to leverage these Platforms for Progress to make critical connections and empower their communities to fight for positive change and progressive policy outcomes in New Jersey.

 Who We Are

 John has built a successful career in the risk management/insurance field, including critical roles at two major non-profit institutions.
 In 2016 he assumed a major volunteer leadership role in the Bernie Sanders presidential primary campaign in Hudson County, co-leading an effort that made over 20K voter contacts and organized hundreds of events – an experience which led directly to the founding of Force the Issue NJ.
 A graduate of NYU’s Gallatin School for Individualized Study with a strong interest in history, political science, sociology and sociopolitical movements; John provides strategic leadership and day-to-day administration for the organization.